swiftlang/swift-evolution/visions/embedded-swift.md

 * String APIs requiring Unicode data tables will be unavailable by default (to avoid paying the associated codesize cost), and will require opting in.
 For example, string iteration, comparing two strings, hashing a string, string splitting are features needing Unicode data tables.
 The Unicode data tables will be available when they are needed.

-**Non-allocating Embedded Swift** will identify places where the the implementation requires a heap allocation.
+**Non-allocating Embedded Swift** will identify places where the implementation requires a heap allocation.
 This includes:

 * Allocating instances of classes on the heap.
 * Constructing an indirect enum case.